Surrey Mozart Players

 Refreshments

-Drinks will be available before the concert and during the interval.
+Drinks will be available before the concert and during the interval from the foyer bar.